-The simulation was performed with the combined Matlab® / Simulink® tool: the results were validated separately on a sample of 44 specific points.
+The simulation was performed with the combined Matlab® / Simulink® tool, and the results were validated separately on a sample of 44 specific points.

-The difference between the classical solution and fuzzy is on simple: classical set contains elements that satisfy precise properties of membership while fuzzy set contains elements that satisfy imprecise properties of membership.
-Figure 3 illustrates the fuzzyfication procedure of the problem: once the data is appropriately available, it may be defined as the process of transforming a crisp set to a fuzzy set.
-Basically, this operation translates accurate crisp input values into linguistic variables: for this it is necessary to define the Rules, the Membership Functions and define the architecture; subsequently mathematically, thanks to the T-S method (as already explained in the theoretical part) the result is reached.
+The difference between a classical solution and a fuzzy one is simple: a classical set contains elements that satisfy precise properties of membership, while a fuzzy set contains elements that satisfy imprecise properties of membership.
+Figure 3 illustrates the fuzzification procedure for the problem, which may be defined as transforming the available data from a crisp set into a fuzzy set.
+Basically, this operation translates accurate crisp input values into linguistic variables.
+For this, it is necessary to define the rules, the membership functions and the architecture.
+Subsequently, thanks to the T-S method (as explained above), a mathematical result is reached.

 Figure 4.
 Simulation block architecture.

-Figure 4 illustrates the data evaluation process: at the entrance, a rather large set of real data obtained from tests on real drones (about 13 Gb) is produced: these are processed in parallel both with the fuzzy method and with the system method of equations.
-Since we know the solution, we can therefore establish the percentage of error introduced with both methods: obviously the second (as we already knew) provides less approximate data but at the price of a high calculation price.
-In fact, the solutions are associated with a marker which provides the calculation time.
-At the end of the process the data of the delay times are added: on average the T-S method saves 83.7% of the time for each cycle, thus allowing a much faster physical feedback.
-This speed is paid with a greater error, as we will see in the next paragraph, but always absolutely acceptable for our navigation system.
+Figure 4 illustrates the data evaluation process.
+Initially, a rather large set of real data obtained from tests on real drones (about 13 Gb) was produced.
+These were processed in parallel both with the fuzzy method and with the system method of equations.
+Since we knew the solution, we could therefore establish the percentage of error introduced in each method.
+Obviously and as expected, the second provides less approximate data but requires much more calculation.
+To determine the difference, each solution was associated with a marker providing the calculation time.
+At the end of the process, we added up the time data and found that, on average, the T-S method reduced calculation time by 83.7 % for each cycle, thus allowing for much faster physical feedback.
+This speed is paid for with greater error, as we will see in the next paragraph, but the error is always within an absolutely acceptable range for our navigation system.

 The error

-In Figure 5 is shown the result of our work: with the blue line the percentage error of the approximate solution.
-Takagi-Sugeno is traced with respect to the "exact" solution calculated with recursive and very long numerical methods.
-For completeness, we have also inserted the generated simulation (red line) in which the complete aircraft has been inserted.
-With the green line, we have indicated the difference between the two.
-The excellent behaviour of the T-S approximation within the linearity interval -4 °≤αw<8 ° is immediately visible: the characteristic instead decays rapidly outside this non-linear characteristic.
+Figure 5 shows the results of our work, with the blue line representing the percentage error of the approximate solution.
+Takagi-Sugeno is traced with respect to the ‘exact’ solution that was calculated with recursive and time-consuming numerical methods.
+For completeness, we have also included the generated simulation of the completed aircraft (red line).
+The green line indicates the difference between the two.
+The excellent behaviour of the T-S approximation within the linearity interval -4 °≤αw<8 ° is immediately visible, although it decays rapidly outside this non-linear characteristic.

 Conclusions

 Figure 5.
-Error vs. angle of attack: in blue the T-S solution, in red the total simulation and the difference in green.
+Error vs. angle of attack.
+The T-S solution is blue, the total simulation is red and the difference is green.

-In a more dynamic context, the speed of execution of the algorithms as well as the structuring or shape of drones helps to make some critical manoeuvring phases more agile because it drastically reduces the computational cost of the analysis because (see Figure 5) for this reason we justify our work.
+In a more dynamic context, the execution speed of the algorithms as well as the structure or shape of drones helps to make some critical manoeuvring phases more agile by drastically reducing the computational cost of the analysis (see Figure 5).
+For this reason, we feel our work is justified.

-The drone, in our case study, is fixed-wing UAV and requires micro-tapping of all ancillary and non-viable systems: in order to discharge the FCS from a large computational load due to the complexity of the longitudinal stability equations (critical for that type of architecture) we used the simplification due to the fuzzy logic.
+The drone used in our case study was a fixed-wing UAV that required micro-tapping of all ancillary and non-viable systems.
+Fuzzy logic was used to reduce the complexity of the longitudinal stability equations, which are critical for flying wings, and thus reduce the computational load on the FCS.

-Our approximate calculation method allows us to have a very "light" calculation effort at the price of a negligible error in terms of the size and dynamics of the vehicle.
+Our approximate calculation method allowed us to have a very light calculation effort at the price of a negligible error in terms of the size and dynamics of the craft.

 APPENDIX A: The Horten Aerofoil

-We have chosen the Horten (t/c=11 %, f/c=2 %) non-symmetrical aerofoil: in the expected speed range, behaves aerodynamically quite well, with a stall preceded by buffeting at a reasonably low stall speed, see Figure 6.a) and b).
+We chose the Horten (t/c=11 %, f/c=2 %) non-symmetrical aerofoil.
+It behaves quite well aerodynamically in the expected speed range, with a stall preceded by buffeting at a reasonably low stall speed (see Figures 6a and 6b).